rdev34/Java-Game/README.md

   - Exception handling.
   - Several iteration techniques.

-This repository features all the source code in the Source Code folder, a compiled version called Guns&AI.jar, and this README.
+This repository features all the source code in the Source Code folder, a compiled version called Guns & AI.jar, and this README.